-EPJ: The Yelp coffee counter works with a different roaster every two months, serving only espresso based drinks from those beans during that period, before switching to the next roaster…..did I get that right?
+EPJ: The Yelp coffee counter works with a different roaster every two months, serving only espresso-based drinks from those beans during that period, before switching to the next roaster…..did I get that right?
 If so, how do you pick which coffee brands to work with and why?

 Camille: We switch roasters quarterly.
-When I hunt for our next up-to-bat, I try to seek out roasters who care as much about the coffee as we do, but also someone who can further our knowledge in the craft.
-I usually select a couple at a time, and then hold tastings with not only our café staff, but also our facilities team.
+When I hunt for our next up-to-bat, I try to seek out roasters who care as much about the coffee as we do, but also someone who can further our knowledge of the craft.
+I usually select a couple at a time, and then hold tastings with not only our café staff but also our facilities team.
 I think it’s important that everyone is excited about the next quarter of delicious coffee.

 EPJ: What’s your favorite coffee brand that you’ve worked with thus far, in terms of ease of use, and what was nice about working with it?